 The Cloud Monitoring agent is a collectd-based daemon that gathers system and application metrics from virtual machine instances and sends them to Monitoring.
 By default, the Monitoring agent collects disk, CPU, network, and process metrics.
 You can configure the Monitoring agent to monitor third-party applications to get the full list of agent metrics.

-To install the Monitoring agent, see Installing the Monitoring agent.
+To install the agent, see Installing the Cloud Monitoring agent.

 Using the Monitoring agent is optional but recommended.
 Monitoring can access some instance metrics without the Monitoring agent, including CPU utilization, some disk traffic metrics, network traffic, and uptime information.
 Monitoring uses the Monitoring agent to access additional system resources and application services in virtual machine (VM) instances.
 If you want these additional capabilities, you should install the Monitoring agent.

 After installing the Monitoring agent, you can monitor supported

 configurations.
 See Monitoring third-party

 For a complete list of the built-in metrics you can get with the Monitoring agent, see Agent metrics.

 To send any custom metric to Monitoring using the agent, see Monitoring custom applications.
 If you have access to the source code of your application, it may be more convenient to instrument it with OpenCensus.